How to Install KDE Plasma on Linux Mint 22 and 21

 Verify KDE Plasma Removal on Linux Mint

-No output means the remaining installed package list no longer contains Plasma packages.
+No output means the main desktop and display manager packages from the removal command are no longer installed.
 Reboot to complete the change:

 sudo reboot

-After restarting, your system will boot into the Cinnamon desktop with LightDM as the login screen.
+After restarting, your system should return to your previous Mint desktop with LightDM as the login screen.

 Official KDE Resources